Trump targets 2024 Hispanic vote as rivals gather for Miami debate

 But campaign advisers are also aware that Florida, which was once a battleground but is now solidly Republican, will be tough for Biden to capture, regardless of how he fares with Hispanic voters.

-Trump's legal troubles appear to be helping boost his standing with Hispanic voters, many of whom fled repressive regimes and sympathize with Trump's unfounded claims that he is being prosecuted for political reasons.
+Trump's legal troubles appear to be helping boost his standing with Hispanic voters, many of whom fled repressive regimes and sympathize with Trump's unsubstantiated claims that he is being prosecuted for political reasons.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.